-3. Extra-Curricular Programs And Peer Teaching
+3. Extra-Curricular English Learning Programs

-While the consequent use of English in the 'ESR' results in obvious improvement of the users, it also has to be noted that this does not necessarily mean that students acquire a 'feeling' for English which is important to reach a 'native' or 'near native' English level.
-Another problem is the fact that only weaker students show improvement in their English skills, while those students with a better grasp of English usually keep on the same level.
+While the consequent use of English in the 'ESR' results in obvious improvement of the users, two problems have become obvious: (1)Speaking a lot of English does not necessarily mean that students acquire a 'feeling' for the English language, something which is important to reach a 'native' or 'near native' English level.
+(2) Although weaker students show improvement in their English skills, those students with a better grasp of English usually stay on the same level or in a worst case scenario, even loose some of their English skills.

-In order to avoid that the 'ESR' turns into an 'English Conversation Room' and to help students to improve their skills in other fields like writing, reading and 'English communication strategies' the 'ESR' offers supporting 'mini courses'.Here the idea was to offer students interesting programs which are not found in the syllabus of regular university courses.
-The 'ESR' offers since September two hours of 'Daily Just Talk'.
+In order to avoid the 'ESR' turning into an 'English Conversation Room' and to help all students to improve their skills in other fields like writing, reading and 'English communication strategies' the 'ESR' offers supporting 'mini courses'.Here the idea was to offer students interesting programs which are not found in the syllabus of regular university courses.
+The 'ESR' offers since September 2011 four hours of 'Daily Just Talk'.
 This is a program where students have the chance to practice their English with a native speaking teacher by talking about any subject they want to.
-In order to expose students to a variety of English, every day two teachers from different English speaking countries are in charge of these 'Daily Just Talk Sessions'.
+In order to expose students to a variety of English, every day several teachers from different English speaking countries are in charge of these 'Daily Just Talk Sessions'.
 As a side result, some English teachers of Tokushima University have started to send their students as a homework to participate in these 'Just Talk Sessions'.
 Another of these extra curricular programs, which has been established after a short and successful trial during summer semester, is 'Creative Writing', a program consisting of thirteen units, where students can write their own short stories which will be published after the end of the program.
-Further offerings of the 'ESR' are programs in
+Further courses of the 'ESR' are programs in 'Pronunciation', 'Polite English Communication Strategies', 'Reading Understanding', 'Writing Official Letters' and 'Debating Courses'